noirello/pyorc/docs/api.rst

     :param list bloom_filter_columns: list of columns to use Bloom filter.
     :param float bloom_filter_fpp: the false positive probability for the Bloom filter (Must be 0> and 1<).
+    :param ZoneInfo timezone: a ZoneInfo object to use for writing timestamp columns.
     :param StructRepr struct_repr: An enum to set the representation for an ORC struct type.
     :param dict converters: a dictionary, where the keys are